 Flood records: Note any damage to the car caused by floods.
 Floods can cause certain mechanical faults that can be missed without a thorough inspection.
 In some cases, you might not be informed beforehand by the seller, whether by accident or otherwise.

-While North Dakota in 2020 reported some of the least motor theft cases in the United States, motor theft (and fraud) still happens.
+While North Dakota in 2023 reported some of the least motor theft cases in the United States, motor theft (and fraud) still happens.
 You might not think it'll happen to you until it's far too late to stop it.
-As consumer education is always important to safeguard one's finances, the license plate lookup report is a simple, hassle-free way to protect yourself from potential fraudulent deals.
+The license plate lookup report is a simple, hassle-free way to protect yourself from potential fraudulent deals.

 Dealerships usually issue a free report to potential buyers in hopes of attracting them to make a purchase.
-This is fine and dandy, but sometimes, unscrupulous parties intentionally alter details of these free reports to deceive buyers like yourself - you might be sold a defective vehicle with a host of maintenance issues that will end up costing you a huge sum over time.
+This is fine and dandy, but sometimes, those with malicious intentions alter details of these free reports to deceive unsuspecting buyers and you might be sold a defective vehicle with a host of maintenance issues that will end up costing you a huge sum over time.
 You don't want that to happen, don't you?

 You can use VinFreeCheck's license plate lookup to access updated information on a vehicle easily.
 All data is sourced from reputable parties such as the National Insurance Crime Bureau (NICB) and the National Motor Vehicle Title Information System (NMVTIS), to name a few.
 Just key in the license plate number into the field, and you'll get your report in just a few seconds' time.
 It's that easy!